| (VICUS.COM (23 March 2000) -- Complementary

 process with the chiropractor’s phase of adjustment.
 In other words,

+this is highly individualized therapy.
 Music therapy has been applied to the treatment of mental health,

 emotional and social disorders, with some attention to neurological